 Social safety nets

-Literacy and school attendance rates among women are nearly equal to those among men at all levels.
-In 2020, the literacy rate among women was 94.5%, compared to 96.1% for men.
-Additionally, enrollment rates were equal between sexes at the primary school level and slightly higher for women at the secondary and tertiary education levels, according to the World Bank.
-Nevertheless, significant disparities persist in the labor market.
-The employment rate for women in 2021 was quite low, at 38.5%, comparable to levels seen in poorer countries in the Northern Triangle and far behind Brazil, Costa Rica, Uruguay, Chile, Argentina and Colombia.
-However, this figure does not account for women working in the informal sector.
-This exacerbates, rather than alleviates, gender inequality because working conditions and salaries in the informal sector are much lower than in the formal sector, despite equal numbers of men and women working in this sector.
-In terms of wage equality for similar work, Mexico has the worst score on the continent at 0.51 – meaning that women are 49% less likely than men to receive an equal wage for similar work – while Costa Rica scores 0.65 and Uruguay 0.61 on this issue.
-Inequality for women is also evident in the high rate of femicide and the prevalent “machista” culture.
+Moreover, significant disparities persist in the labor market.
+According to World Bank figures, the employment rate for women in 2023 remained among the lowest in the LAC region.
+Women made up 39.5% of the total labor force in Mexico, just behind Honduras (39.6%) and the Dominican Republic (40.6%) and far behind the regional leaders Haiti (47.4%), Peru (46.3%) and Uruguay (45.7%).
+However, these figures do not account for women working in the informal sector.
+Involvement in the informal sector exacerbates, rather than alleviates, gender inequality because working conditions and salaries there are much lower than in the formal sector, despite equal numbers of men and women working there.
+Regarding wage equality for similar work, Mexico has the worst score on the continent at 0.51 – meaning that women are 49% less likely than men to receive an equal wage for similar work – while Costa Rica scores 0.65 and Uruguay 0.61 on this issue.
+Inequality for women is also evident in the high rate of femicides and the widespread culture of “machismo.”
+However, the election of Mexico’s first female president represents a major achievement for women.

 Equal opportunity